dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 Nowadays there are many OSes available for many different hardware architectures, and probably there are even more file systems.
 One of the problems for the OS is to provide a generic enough interface to support as many file systems as possible, and making it easy to implement new ones, in the future.
 This is where the VFS layer comes to aid, in this chapter we are going to see in detail how it works, and make a basic implementation of it.
 To keep our design simple, the features of our VFS driver will be:

-* Fixed number of mountpoints using an array.
+* Mountpoints will be handled using a simple linked list (with no particular sorting or extra features)
 * Support only the following functions: `open, read, write, close, opendir, readdir, closedir, stat`.
 * No extra features like permissions, uid and gid (although we are going to add those fields, they will not be used).
 * The path length will be limited.

 ## How Does VFS Works

-The basic concept of a VFS layer is pretty simple, we can see it like a common way to access files/directories across different file systems, it is a layer that sits between the higher level interface to the FS and the low level implementation of the FS driver.
+The basic concept of a VFS layer is pretty simple, we can see it like a common way to access files/directories across different file systems, it is a layer that sits between the higher level interface to the FS and the low level implementation of the FS driver, as shown in the picture

 ![Where the VFS sits in an OS](/Images/vfs_layer.png)